supervisely-ecosystem/import-wizard-docs/converter_docs/images/pascal.md

 # Overview

 The Pascal VOC (Visual Object Classes) format stands as one of the benchmarks established relatively early for object classification, segmentation and detection.
 It furnishes a standardized dataset for identifying object classes, utilizing an XML-based export format that enjoys widespread adoption in computer vision tasks.
 This converter converts Pascal VOC format to Supervisely format.
-Learn more how to prepare data in Pascal VOC format and how to import the original Pascal VOC dataset in the [Import Pascal VOC](https://ecosystem.supervisely.com/apps/import-pascal-voc) app.
+Learn more how to prepare data in Pascal VOC format and how to import the original Pascal VOC dataset in the <a href="https://ecosystem.supervisely.com/apps/import-pascal-voc" target="_blank">Import Pascal VOC</a> app.

 # Format description